Manjiree1996/Call-Centre-Analysis/README.md

 also it shows response time for customer satisfaction.

 # KPI's Requirement
-1.Total Number of Calls
+1. Total Number of Calls
-2.Total Call Duration in Hours
+2. Total Call Duration in Hours
-3.Total Call Duration in Minutes
+3. Total Call Duration in Minutes
-4.Avearge Call Duration in Minute
+4. Avearge Call Duration in Minute
-5.Response Time Percentage
+5. Response Time Percentage

 # Chart's Requirment
 1. Total Call by Day